The Importance Of Pediatric Dentistry

 This recommendation is based on the fact that regular dental check-ups promote good oral health habits and help children learn how to properly care for their teeth and it is important to teach that as early as possible.

-For at least the following reasons, Dr. James Willis supports the ADA recommendation that children visit a dentist within six months after the baby’s first tooth, but no later than the child’s first birthday:
+For at least the following reasons, Dr. Ghanavati supports the ADA recommendation that children visit a dentist within six months after the baby’s first tooth, but no later than the child’s first birthday:

 - Comfort and Confidence.
 Do not wait until your child has a dental emergency before you take your him or her to the dentist for the first time.
 Waiting until urgent treatment must be given may result in a lifetime of anxiety regarding dental care.
 Allow your child to have a positive impression of visiting the dentist.